sevoster/Multicriteria-knapsack-problem/README.md

 # Multicriteria-knapsack-problem
 Development for a solver of multicriteria knapsack problem in the framework of studies

+Environment to run:
-Using Python 3.6, PyCharm as IDE, PyQt5
+					Python 3.6, PyCharm as IDE, PyQt5

 sevoster - Dmitry Polunin;